We're sorry but this app doesn't work properly without JavaScript enabled. Please enable it to continue.

-So obviously we're building an AI Agent, but an AI agent needs a project to work on.
-I've built a little command line calculator app that we'll use as a test project for the AI to read, update, and run.
+So obviously we're building an AI agent, but an agent needs a project to work on.
+I've built a little command-line calculator app that we'll use as a test project for the AI to read, update, and run.

 import sys